gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

     </div>
     <div class="imsgbox">
         <b>Jira Activity Stream</b><br>
-        Only the commits that are linked to Jira issues will show on the Jira Activity Stream (not all commits in repositories).
+        Only commits linked to Jira issues appear in the Jira Activity Stream (not all commits in repositories).
     </div>
     </div>
 </div>